We Deliver Joined Up Web Success Services

 Web 2.0 hits the scene, introducing new ways to share and exchange content.
 This heralded the phase of the Web where Myspace and Facebook emerge to take advantage of the next generation of the Web.
 Social media is now something businesses simply can't ignore.
 Like many in the early days of social media we didn't really see how it would feature in a business world.
 We do now!
 Let's also not forget that Google introduce their Adwords online advertising service in this year.
 It provides Google with a significant percentage of their revenue.

 The foundations of WD4T are laid by our Founder who leaves corporate life to begin a number of online ventures.
 These ventures use all of technologies and online marketing techniques that are the bed rock of the Web.
 We're almost there as a business.
 Google of course was continuing to introduce more services, notably Google Maps and Google Analytics, both representing important tools for businesses.
 Interestingly Google also introduce Mobile Search.
 In the same year YouTube emerges.
 It's now the second largest search engine after Google and Google acquire YouTube in 2006!
-Leaping forward, we strategically partner with a video production company in 2013 to ensure our client's are able to differentiate their video content from their competitions.
+Video will play a big part in how content is consumed using the Web.

 Apple launch the iPad with many saying that it would fail.
-We rebrand to WD4T, reflecting a broader set of services beyond simply web design, particularly in the new Web world we increasingly see as introducing greater opportunities for smaller businesses to gain advantage from the Web.
+We rebrand to WD4T, reflecting a broader set of services beyond simply web design, particularly in the new multi-device connected world we increasingly see as introducing greater opportunities for smaller businesses to gain advantage from the Web.

 Apple launch the iPad mini and many other tablet devices become successful.
 Desktop and Laptop sales flatten and begin to decline with some suggesting the PC is dead.
-What we in fact begin to see is a future Web that will be accessed through many different devices and WD4T will play its part in helping businesses to work out what their success strategies will be.
+What we in fact begin to see is a future Web that will be accessed through many different devices.
+The importance of understanding where prospective customers hang out on the web is beginning to feature big within the marketing functions of corporations.
+It will be just as important for smaller businesses too.

 Adoption of mobile apps by smaller businesses starts to grow.
 Facebook and other notable social media services start to break apart their mobile apps to provide separate apps to meet specific demands.
 A generation of users emerge that regard mobile devices and apps as the first way to access the Web.
-WD4T strategically partner with specialist technology businesses to ensure our client's are able to understand where apps fit and that they're also able to obtain apps at affordable prices.
+Paid search features heavily in reaching new prospects.